 - Number of cases closed with no diagnosis: approximately 25 percent.

-- Range in time to reach a diagnosis: from one week to two years.
+- Range in time to reach a diagnosis: from one week to four years.

 - Types of DNA analyses conducted: million-SNP (single nucleotide polymorphism) array scans performed for approximately 1,600 individuals (patients and family members); whole-exome sequencing analyses performed for approximately 900 individuals.